-He is an Advisory Board Member of International Institute for Peace Education (IIPE); Board of Experts of the One Humanity Institute; Children of the Earth Board member; International Steering Committee Member of the African Peace Fellows –California State University, Sacramento, Member of the International Consultancy Panel of the Mediators Beyond Borders; among others.
-He is in the editorial board of In Factis Pax journal of peace education and social justice.
+He is an Advisory Board Member of the International Institute for Peace Education (IIPE); Board of Experts of the One Humanity Institute; International Steering Committee Member and Secretary of the African Peace Fellows Board –California State University, Sacramento, and Member of the International Consultancy Panel of the Mediators Beyond Borders; among others.
+He is on the editorial board of In Factis Pax journal of peace education and social justice.

 He has written articles and book chapters in his areas of interest.